Arctic Research Plan 2022-2026

-All comments and input that we received during the public comment period will be made publicly available on the Collaborations website.
+All comments and input that we received during the public comment period are publicly available on this page (see What input was received during the public comment period?" above).
 We will not provide any direct responses to commenters.

 We will use the information and ideas received in several ways:

 - Input will be synthesized to inform a virtual workshop in September 2020.
 The workshop will include invited representatives of a cross-section of the Arctic research community, including Indigenous community members, federal employees, Alaska state agencies, and nonprofit and private sector representatives.
 They will develop the draft framework and goals for the next Arctic Research Plan, which will then be presented to the Principals for their consideration.